Altinity/clickhouse-regression/clickhouse_keeper/README.md

-## ClickhHouse Keeper/Zookeeper performance test program
+## ClickHouse Keeper/Zookeeper performance test program

 Bench tests can be launched with `./perfomance.py` command.
 It will start performance tests of all available control cluster configurations for local ClickHouse binary (path to ClickHouse binary, default: /usr/bin/clickhouse).